How To Test The MAP Sensor (2001-2005 1.7L Honda Civic)

 CASE 2: The MAP voltage signal DID NOT increase/decrease as you applied/released vacuum.
 This test result usually tells you that the MAP sensor is defective.

 To be absolutely sure the MAP sensor is bad, make sure that it's getting both power and Ground.
-Go to the next test: MAP TEST 2: Making Sure The MAP Sensor Is Getting 5 Volts.
+Go to the next test: TEST 2: Making Sure The MAP Sensor Is Getting 5 Volts.

 CASE 3: Your multimeter registered 0 Volts.
 This test result usually means that the MAP sensor is bad but not always.